jens-a-e/research-questions/ReadMe.md

 whats = [ "craft", "creative" ]
 ```

-# What the practice do?
+# What does the practice do?

 This is the aspect where the perfamtivity of Rosa's concept of resonance comes in mainly.
 Thinking the practice of the above as a resonant practice the verb should denote an active as well as passive influence.